 In 2017 I went to Livingston MT to give a presentation to the International Federation of Fly Fishers.
 While there I took advantage of some free time after the sessions to do a little spin fishing.
 I didn't want to pass up the chance to catch fish like the Yellowstone Cutthroat shown above.
 The Tenryu Rayz Integral 4-piece rod easily fit in my suitcase.
 Taking a 2-piece rod would have required checking a second bag.

-The Tenryu Rayz Intergral rods also fit in the rod holders or water bottle holders on the sides of many packs.
+The Tenryu Rayz Integral rods also fit in the rod holders or water bottle holders on the sides of many packs.
 For that matter, they will fit completely inside even modest daypacks.

 A couple years ago a friend hiked the John Muir Trail in the Sierras.
 He's an avid tenkara angler, so he took a couple tenkara rods with him.
 The guy he went with also took a tenkara rod, but in addition, he took a multi-piece spinning rod.
 The spinning rod was the hit of the trip.
 By far, most of the fish they caught were caught in the lakes.
 By far, most of the fish they caught in the lakes were caught with the spinning rod.
 My friend the avid tenkara angler bought a Tenryu Rayz Integral RZI50UL-4 spinning rod right after he got back!

 The Tenryu Rayz Integral rods have stainless K guides with SiC rings.
 The dark blue blanks share the Rayz heritage.
 The four-piece blanks make them excellent choices for backpacking or travel.
-The action makes them excellent choices if you want a rod that is just slightly softer than the Rayz or Rayz Spectra rods (and can do flip casts with the best of them).
+The action makes them an excellent choice if you want a rod that is just slightly softer than the Rayz or Rayz Spectra rods (and can do flip casts with the best of them).

 The rods come with a flat canvas case.